Prompt Library · 36 prompts

 3. What surprised you or seems unusual

-4. What is NOT covered but you would have expected based on the topic
+4. What is NOT covered but that you would have expected based on the topic

-5. If I can only read one part — which part is most worth my time?
+5. If I only read one part — which part is most worth my time?

 PR-06